 Highlights include working on Seymourpowell's First Spaces air travel concept, which was nominated for a prestigious Crystal Cabin award; creating momentum around the launch of their innovative VR car design programme Reality Works; and telling the story of the world’s first modular and ethical smartphone, Fairphone2, which won a Cannes Lions gold award and a D&AD graphite pencil.

-We’ve worked closely with Design Bridge for over 4 years to share the stories behind the work of their 4 international design studios.
+We’ve worked with Design Bridge to share the stories behind the work of their 4 international design studios.
 During this time we’ve developed an intuitive understanding of how they approach brand design and the thinking that underpins their creative process.

 This allows us to execute a thorough press release, comment opportunity and thought leadership strategy on their behalf that helps maintain their position as a leading design consultancy and grows the awareness and reach of their work around the world.
 One of the highlights of our work has been creating traction around their landmark redesign of the Guinness harp identity, which resulted in over 30 pieces of coverage in industry press and the greatest amount of traffic to their website they had ever seen.